jpmorganchase/payments/README.md

 ### [Unicorn Finance](https://github.com/jpmorganchase/unicorn-finance)

 - We have created Unicorn Finance as a sample application showcasing the capabilities of our JP Morgan core external APIs.

+## How to contribute to our projects

+Refer to our [CONTRIBUTING.md](/CONTRIBUTING.md) for how to contribute